truecharts/website/src/content/docs/clustertool/index.md

 It can also be used to bootstrap and maintain a FluxCD environment, shared with TalOS Through a single settings interface.

 As security is important, it features integrated encryption and decryption.
 Based on SOPS and is fully FluxCD compatible out-of-the-box.

+## Requirements

+We do expect users to understand what Talos OS is and isn't.
+As well as understand the basics of what "Apply", "Bootstrap" and/or "Upgrade" means for Talos OS.

+## What isn't ClusterTool

+Besides bootstrapping, clustertool will NOT help you update, maintain or alter helm-charts in *any* way.
+How users run their cluster post-bootstrap, is on to the user to decide.

+This means that users are expected to have basic shell/console/terminal skills and understand the basics on how to edit, update, upgrade and install Helm charts.
+Our support is explicitly limited to ClusterTool *itself* and the values.yaml of our Helm charts.